-- The payments are received, including lump sum distributions, on or after reaching the age of 59 1/2.
+- The payments are received, including lump sum distributions, on or after age 59 1/2.

 - The payments are paid to the estate or designated beneficiary of the participant because of the participant's death.

 Distributions from an IRA, including a federal Roth IRA, are taxable to the extent the distribution exceeds your previously taxed contributions.
-Distributions you receive after retiring but before age 59 1/2 are taxable even if you receive substantially equal payments and you do not pay the federal penalty for an early withdrawal.
-Pennsylvania law does not have any exceptions similar to the federal exceptions for withdrawal before age 59 1/2.
-However, distributions from an IRA are not taxable if one or both of the following is true:
+Distributions you receive after retiring but before age 59 1/2 are taxable even if you receive substantially equal payments and you don't pay the federal penalty for an early withdrawal.
+Pennsylvania law doesn't have any exceptions similar to the federal exceptions for withdrawal before age 59 1/2.
+However, distributions from an IRA aren't taxable if one or both of the following is true: